The interactive CTP maps above are not the adopted ones. The adopted maps will be available by December 1, 2017.

 Where can I see the CTP?

-The DCHC MPO plans to adopt the CTP at the MPO Board meeting on March 8, 2017, Committee Room, 2nd floor of Durham City Hall.
-The NCDOT Board of Transportation will likely adopt the CTP at their April or May meeting in 2017.
+The DCHC MPO plans to adopt the CTP at the MPO Board meeting on May 10, 2017, Committee Room, 2nd floor of Durham City Hall.
+The NCDOT Board of Transportation will likely adopt the CTP soon after this date.

 The DCHC MPO is developing a Comprehensive Transportation Plan (CTP).
 A Comprehensive Transportation Plan (CTP) identifies roadway, transit, bicycle and pedestrian improvements that are to be implemented in the future.
 This planning process and document, which are required by the State of North Carolina, is similar to the recently completed 2040 Metropolitan Transportation Plan (2040 MTP) but actually evaluates transportation needs beyond the year 2040 and is not restricted by expected funding levels (as is the 2040 MTP).